intellegens-hr/utils-identity/IdentityUtils.Core.Services/README.md

 # IdentityUtils.Core.Services

+This project contains all services required to manage tenants, roles and users in multitenant environment.

 To avoid adding `TenantId` member to all identity models (roles, users), services contained in this project wrap around .Net Core Identity `UserManager`/`RoleManager` and add this feature without altering base identity database models.

 Following issues need to be solved with these services: